ExxonMobil: Carbon capture and storage

 ExxonMobil publicly announced it would be investing $15 billion in what it deemed a "lower carbon future", and claims to be the world leader in carbon capture and storage (CCS).
 The company additionally plans that its Scope 1 and Scope 2 emissions will be carbon neutral by 2050.
 ExxonMobil additionally acquired biofuel company Biojet AS in 2022, and its Canadian subsidiary Imperial Oil is moving ahead with plans to produce a renewable diesel biofuel.
 In July 2023, Exxon agreed to acquire Denbury Resources for $4.9 billion to further its low-carbon efforts.
 In July 2024, ExxonMobil and CF Industries signed a CCS agreement that will allow ExxonMobil to transport and permanently store 500,000 tonnes of CO_{2} per year starting in 2028.

 Lithium mining

 In November 2023 ExxonMobil started drilling for lithium in the US State of Arkansas.
 In June 2024, a preliminary agreement to supply lithium to SK for the manufacture of lithium-ion batteries that will power electric vehicles was signed.

+Acquisition of Pioneer Natural Resources

+In a nearly $60 billion all-stock deal announced in October 2023 and completed in May 2024 following U.S. antitrust review, ExxonMobil acquired Pioneer Natural Resources, more than doubling its holdings in the Permian Basin.
+The acquisition created one of the largest unconventional oil and gas development positions in the region.
+When the deal was announced in 2023, the New York Times called it "a bet that U.S. energy policy will not move against fossil fuels in a major way."